 - Applicants with QQI Further Education awards at Level 5 (in cognate areas) or at Level 6 will be eligible to apply.

 - Mature applicants who have reached the age of 23 on or before the 1st January in the year in which they are making the application are required to satisfy an Admissions Interview.
+Mature applicants may also be eligible for a Scholarship for this programme via CCT College Dublin’s partnership with Uversity.
+More information on this is available here.

 - Learners presenting international qualifications will be subject to NARIC review for leaving certificate equivalence.